Guilhermesfl/coding-challenge/bonus/README.md

 ![Design of Absence Manager](design.png)

-  - It is possible to export the absences in .ics format by clicking on `Export Calendar` button.
-  - It is possible to filter absences due to sickness by clicking on `Sickness` button.
-  - It is possible to filter absences due to vacation by clicking on `Vacations` button.
-  - It is possible to filter absences by user by clicking on `Search` icon and filling the input field.
+Buttons:

+  - `Export Calendar` - downloads all absences in .ics file format.
+  - `Sickness` - Filters absences by sickness type.
+  - `Vacations` - Filters absences by sickness type.
+  - `Search` - Filter absences using userId and startDate and endDate input.